Entity Matching

 Most entity matching systems don’t show their work.
 You feed data in, get matches out, and hope for the best.

-We don’t operate that way.
+Our Agentic system doesn’t operate that way.

 Our IDP Benchmark Suite delivers transparent, SLA-backed metrics on two numbers that actually matter: